taurusilver7/next-auth/README.md

 The Auth requires a secret to encrypt cookies, JWT & other sensitive information.
 Generate a good secret value [here](https://authjs.dev/reference/core/errors#missingsecret) for production.

+Create an auth middleware.
+It is next.js specific only.
+For advanced cases, use `auth()` in the middleware.
+All the routes added to the `matcher` in config only invoke the auth middleware.

+Replace the regex pattern in the matcher with [one](https://clerk.com/docs/quickstarts/nextjs) in Clerk documentation.

+The public routes consist of the landing/marketing & documentation pages.
+These can be accessed by non-authorized users too.
+The rest are all protected routes.

+-  Edge Compatibility

+Since Prisma is incompatible with Edge runtime/infrastructure, a lot of auth callbacks and events doesn't work in `auth.ts` files system.
+Separate the auth configuration.

+Create `auth.config.ts` to hold all the next-providers & call the middleware

+Modify `auth.ts` to add the prisma adapter (along with JWT sessions) and add the auth config to the list.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: